跳至主要內容

 iv.
 Grade C or above in GCSE/GCE O-Level English; or

 # The test should be taken in test centres and the result should be valid within two years.
-For example, if you are applying for 2026/27 academic year, your IELTS / TOEFL / CET6 test must be obtained on or after 1 January 2024.
 TOEFL Home Editions, TOEFL MyBest Score, IELTS Indicator, IELTS Online, IELTS One Skill Retake, Duolingo and National Postgraduate Entrance Examination (全國碩士研究生招生考試) are NOT acceptable.

 4. Interview